 - Or write a story inspired by one of the settings in the presentation below…

 The objectives for each year group for maths are also on the “ Curriculum Overviews” which can be found here.
-Tasks that focus on the year group expectations will follow soon but for now this website:
+Tasks that focus on the year group expectations are available on Google Classroom but if you can’t access that then this website:

 …is a really good free resource to use for some fun times table practice.

 Try some coding by downloading a free app called “Bee-Bot” which you can find here: